 - Details on the number of hosts, datastores and VMs, average cost of physical resources (processor GHz, memory GB, storage TB), average VM cost and total hardware cost.

 - The Cost Distribution chart shows the cost of hardware CPU, memory and storage resources.

 - The Top 5 Hosts with Expensive CPU/Memory Resources tables show 5 most expensive hosts in terms of consumed CPU and memory resources.

 - The Top 5 Datastores with Expensive Resources table shows 5 most expensive datastores in terms of consumed storage resources.

-- The Top 10 Most Expensive VMs section shows 10 most expensive VMs in terms of consumed resources, and provides cost of average CPU, memory and storage resources used by each VM.
+- The Top 10 Most Expensive VMs subsection shows 10 most expensive VMs in terms of consumed resources, and provides cost of average CPU, memory and storage resources used by each VM.
 This chart is available if you choose to include VM details in the report.